VirVar-project/Growth-rate/README.md

 # Calculating growth rate
-This is a function that will calculate growth rates between all possible time intervals in R.
+This is a function that will calculate growth rates between all possible time intervals in R (See below for an example).

 - Start by loading the packages: